 Also of interest is that Westwood has more people living here who work in computers and math than 95% of the places in the US.

-Westwood is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Westwood’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Westwood is a great place for families with children to consider.
+First of all, many other families with children live here, making Westwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Westwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Westwood’s overall crime rate is lower than average for the country.

 The per capita income in Westwood in 2010 was $46,448, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $185,792 for a family of four.
 However, Westwood contains both very wealthy and poor people as well.